Grand Duke George Alexandrovich of Russia

 George was raised with his brother Nicholas who was three years older.
 They were raised in a relatively simple manner considering their status.
 George and Nicholas slept in cots, woke up at 6:00 AM, took cold baths, and ate simple, plain meals.
 Their rooms were furnished with simple furniture.
 Both brothers were fluent in Russian, English, French, German, and Danish.
 The boys enjoyed shooting and fly fishing with their English tutor.

-George was expected to have a career in the navy and had started training as a cadet when his parents decided to send George and Nicholas on a nine-month-long trip to India and Japan starting in November 1890.
-Empress Maria Feodorovna was hoping that the warm weather and the sea air would improve George’s health.
-However, when they reached Bombay, India, George became ill with acute bronchitis and an issue with one of his legs and was sent back home.
+George was expected to have a career in the Russian Navy.
+He had started training as a cadet when his parents decided to send George and Nicholas on a nine-month-long trip to India and Japan starting in November 1890.
+Empress Maria Feodorovna hoped the warm weather and the sea air would improve George’s health.
+However, when they reached Bombay, India, George became ill with acute bronchitis and had an issue with one of his legs and was sent back home.
 He recuperated at Livadia Palace in the Crimea.

-George and his brother Nicholas: Photo Credit – Wikipedia
+George and his brother Nicholas: Credit – Wikipedia

-The doctors knew that George had tuberculosis but kept referring to a “weak chest” and suggested a change in climate.
-George and his mother left for Cannes in the south of France but his condition did not improve.
-The doctors then suggested that George should be sent to live in the dry mountain climate of Abbas Touman, a spa town, now Abastumani in the country of Georgia, then in Russia.
+The doctors knew that George had tuberculosis but kept referring to a “weak chest” and suggested a climate change.
+George and his mother left for Cannes in the south of France, but his condition did not improve.
+The doctors then suggested that George should be sent to live in the dry mountain climate of Abbas Touman, a spa town, now Abastumani in the country of Georgia, then part of Russia.
 A stone winter villa and a wooden summer villa designed by Georgian architect Otto Jacob Simons were built for George.
 The villas were located on the opposite banks of the Otskhe River and were connected by a small bridge.
 George’s health never improved and he lived permanently in Abbas Touman.
-Family members occasionally visited him and sometimes he was able to visit them in Crimea but most of the time he lived alone with his staff.
+Family members occasionally visited him and sometimes he visited them in Crimea but most of the time he lived alone with his staff.

-Grand Duke George Alexandrovich at his desk in Abbas Touman; Photo Credit – Wikipedia
+Grand Duke George Alexandrovich at his desk in Abbas Touman; Credit – Wikipedia

 In 1894, George’s father Alexander III unexpectedly died at the age of 49 and his brother Nicholas became Emperor.
 Since Nicholas did not yet have children, George was declared Tsesarevich of Russia, the heir to the throne.
 Although George had been present when his father died at Livadia Palace in Crimea, he was forbidden by his doctors to go to St. Petersburg for the funeral.